nitrodum/mastermind/README.md

 - Percentile stats comparing your attempts to other players for that day.
 - Infinite mode for quick play without login.
 - Unit tests for services and core guess-checking utility.

+### Daily mode
+- One shared code per UTC day; created automatically at midnight UTC.
+- Requires login.
+The session’s game mode defaults to daily for authenticated users.
+- Exactly one submission per user per day is recorded.
+If you revisit after submitting, you’ll see the daily completion view.
+- On win or loss, your submission is stored with attempts and submission time; percentile stats are computed against all submissions for that date.
+- The daily game uses UTC normalization so it’s consistent globally.

+### Stats page
+- Route: /stats.
+Requires login.
+- Toggle between daily and infinite stats via a mode selector.
+- Shows:
+  - Games played, games won, win rate
+  - Best score (fewest attempts), average score
+  - Current streak and longest streak
+- Stats update via DailyStats/UserStats service methods on each game completion.

+### Daily leaderboard
+- Optional extension built on top of DailySubmission data.
+- Backed by DailySubmissionService and repository queries for a given gameDate.
+- Typical ranking: sort by attempts ascending, then by submittedAt ascending; show top N and ties.
+- Can be displayed on a dedicated page (e.g., /leaderboard?date=YYYY-MM-DD) or as part of the daily completion modal.
+- Current project exposes the data needed (today’s submissions endpoint) and percentile stats; the UI view can be added easily.

 ## Tech stack